SimpleAmericanAccent/.github/profile/README.md

 - who want an American accent (or closer to it) and
 - already speak English at an advanced level

-This GitHub organization is mainly used for internal development purposes.
+This GitHub organization is used for internal development purposes.

 But you can find public-facing resources for Simple American Accent at the following places: